MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/addsdeployment/Install-ADDSDomain.md

 ### -NewDomainName

 Specifies the new domain name that this cmdlet installs.
-If the value set for the _DomainType_ parameter is set to TreeDomain, this parameter can be used to specify the fully qualified domain name (FQDN) for the new domain tree.
-If the value set for the _DomainType_ parameter is set to ChildDomain, this parameter can be used to specify a single label domain name for the child domain.
+If the value set for the **DomainType** parameter is set to `TreeDomain`, this parameter can be used to specify the fully qualified domain name (FQDN) for the new domain tree.
+If the value for the **DomainType** parameter is set to `ChildDomain`, this parameter can be used to specify a single label domain name for the child domain.

 ```yaml
 Type: System.String